Loudbooks/Dax/README.md

 ## Issues

 Feel free to create an issue for any questions/problems you come across.
-Please always supply a full error stacktrace.
+Please always supply a full error stacktrace if necessary.